pactus-project/pactus.org/docs/guide/learn-block.md

 }
 ```

-Transactions in Zarb are [stamped](./transaction-stamping.md), therefore there is no need to store
+Transactions in Zarb are [stamped](./transaction-stamping.md),  therefore,
-transaction body inside the block.
+there is no need to store the transaction body inside the block.
 Saving ID is fair enough.

 ## Example